Originally published: Mar 05, 2014

 Sketches need to communicate the idea, whether on paper or in code.
 That is all.

 Anyone who starts writing code is uncomfortable at first.
 But that’s solved with practice.
 (Those same designers were probably uncomfortable sketching on paper at first, but years of practice have worn that discomfort away.)

 Practice is different than project work.
 When we practice, we focus on the process, not the outcome.

 To practice code sketching, we need to start mastering the basic coding techniques.
 Come up with different ways of rendering ideas.
 Look at the source code of others and see how they do it differently.
 Play with the available plugins and libraries.
 Constantly try to expand what you can do.

 Practice can be more effective when we practice with others.
 We can see how they tackle the same idea as we do, but with a different approach.
 When we’re stuck, we can get their assistance.
-When their stuck, giving them assistance helps us understand the underlying concepts better.
+When they’re stuck, giving them assistance helps us understand the underlying concepts better.
 (You don’t really learn something well until you’ve taught it someone else.)